JoshuaZacek/Pass-Py-CL/README.md

 To login to your account, type ```/login [username or email] [password]```<br/>
 For more commands, do ```/help``` while Pass&Py CL is running.<br/>

 **IMPORTANT:** For Two-Factor Authentication to work, you will need to edit the script and enter your own email credentials.
 You will then have to enter a SMTP Server and SMTP Port.
-You can find a list of servers and ports for poular email providers below.<br/>
+You can find a list of servers and ports for popular email providers below.<br/>

 **Gmail**<br/>
 SMTP Server: smtp.gmail.com<br/>